Contamination control is a constant challenge in cleanrooms.

 Considerations when choosing a cleaning product

-• When choosing a cleaning product, consider its chemical composition to ensure compatibility with cleanroom surfaces and equipment.
+• Consider its chemical composition to ensure compatibility with cleanroom surfaces and equipment.

 • Verify that it doesn’t compromise the efficacy of your chosen disinfectants.